mircealungu/mircea/thoughtstream.md

 aug 15

-People watching in Bergamo, Piazza Vecchia: each one of this people - an inner world that i.m oblivious of. each one with his thoughts that ill never know. except the old man that stopped to tell me about the *citta alta* of his youth :)
+People watching in Bergamo, Piazza Vecchia.
+Each one of this people - an inner world that i.m oblivious of.
+Each one with their thoughts that ill never know.
+Except the old man that stopped to tell me about the *citta alta* of his youth :)

 **Aug 9**